ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 ==============================

-After you select one of the course assignment types, edX Insights displays a stacked bar chart that summarizes performance on each assignment of that type.
+After you select one of the course assignment types, edX Insights displays a stacked bar chart that summarizes student performance on each assignment of that type.
 You use the drop-down menu or click in the chart to select a specific assignment to examine further.

 .. image:: ../images/assignment.png
  :alt: This chart has one bar for each assignment of the selected type, with